The Prophetic Psalm 83

 Psalm 83 and The Organization of Islamic Cooperation (OIC) and the Pan-Arab identity

 O Elohim, do not remain silent!
-Do not be speechless, And do not be still, O El!
-For look, Your enemies make an uproar, And those hating You have lifted up their head.
-They craftily plot against Your people, And conspire against Your treasured ones.
-They have said, “Come, And let us wipe them out as a nation, and let the name of Yisra’el be remembered no more.”
-For they have conspired together with one heart; They have made a covenant against You – The tents of Edom and the Yishmaelites, Mo’av and the Hagarites, Geval and Ammon, and Amaleq, Philistia with the inhabitants of Tsor, Ashshur also has joined with them, They have helped the children of Lot.
+Do not be speechless, and do not be still, O El!
+For look, Your enemies make an uproar, and those hating You have lifted up their head.
+They craftily plot against Your people and conspire against Your treasured ones.
+They have said, “Come, and let us wipe them out as a nation, and let the name of Yisra’el be remembered no more.”
+For they have conspired together with one heart; They have made a covenant against You – The tents of Edom and the Yishmaelites, Mo’av and the Hagarites, Geval and Ammon, and Amaleq, Philistia with the inhabitants of Tsor, Ashshur also has joined with them, they have helped the children of Lot.
 Selah.
-(Psalm 83:1-8)*
+(Psalm 83:1-8) *

-*a 1,000 year old book of Psalms, dated back to the years 800-1000, was found open to Psalm 83 in Ireland in July 2006.
+*a 1,000-year-old book of Psalms, dated back to the years 800-1000, was found open to Psalm 83 in July 2006, in Ireland.

-A possible second layer of prophecy of the ten horns in Rev_17:8-13 is the Arab Summit held in Egypt in late June, 1996, whose leaders from most of the Arab nations attended.
-This may have been Psa_83:1-8 unfolding.
-Up to June 1996, Psalm 83 could not have yet been fulfilled.
-The ten kingdoms in Psalm 83 are likely the ten kingdoms over which the ten kings in Rev_17:12 who receive power as kings for one hour with the beast to rule.
-These are also all the key players in the so-called Arab Spring.
-It appears that the stage is being set and the key players, as they appear in Psalm 83, are:
+A possible second layer of prophecy of the ten horns in Rev 17:8-13 is the Arab Summit held in Egypt in late June 1996, whose leaders from most of the Arab nations attended.
+This may have been Psalm 83:1-8 unfolding, for up to June 1996, Psalm 83 could not have yet been fulfilled.
+The ten kingdoms in Psalm 83 are likely the ten kingdoms in Rev 17:12 over which the ten kings have not yet received but only power as kings for one hour with the beast to rule.
+We read,

 1. Edom (southern Jordan)